logo for nutrition-and-you.com

 White-green variety peach Yellow-red variety

-The plant is described as a small, deciduous tree that grows up to 25 to 30 feet tall and widely grown in the United States, Europe, and china for its juicy fruits.
-There are many cultivars of peaches are grown all over the world which differ in their color, size and growing characteristics based upon their country of origin.
+The peach is described as a small deciduous tree.
+It grows up to 25 to 30 feet tall and is widely grown in the United States, Europe, and China for its juicy fruits.

-• Wonderfully delicious peaches are low in calories and contain no saturated fats; but contain numerous health promoting compounds, minerals and vitamins.
+1. Wonderfully delicious peaches are low in calories (100 g just provides 39 calories) and contain no saturated fats.
+Nonetheless, they are packed with numerous health-promoting compounds, minerals, and vitamins.

-• Fresh peaches are a very good source of antioxidant vitamin C. Vitamin-C has anti-oxidant effects and is required for connective tissue synthesis in the body.
-Consumption of foods rich in vitamin C helps body develop resistance against infectious agents and help scavenge harmful free radicals.
+3. Fresh peaches are a moderate source of antioxidant, vitamin-C. Vitamin C has antioxidant effects and is required for connective tissue synthesis inside the human body.
+Consumption of foods rich in vitamin C helps develop resistance against infectious agents and help scavenge harmful free radicals.

-• Fresh peaches are also good source of vitamin A and beta carotene.
-Beta carotene is a pro-vitamin which converts into vitamin A in the body.
-Vitamin A is essential for vision.
-It is also required for maintaining healthy mucus membranes and skin.
-Consumption of natural fruits rich in vitamin A known to protect from lung and oral cavity cancers.
+5. Vitamin A is essential for night vision.
+It is also essential for maintaining healthy mucosa and skin.
+Consumption of natural fruits rich in vitamin A is known to offer protection from lung and oral cavity cancers.

-• They are rich in many vital minerals such as potassium, fluoride and iron.
+6. They are rich in many vital minerals such as potassium, fluoride, and iron.
 Iron is required for red blood cell formation.
-Fluoride is a component of bones and teeth and is important for prevention of dental caries.
-Potassium in an important component of cell and body fluids that helps controlling heart rate and blood pressure.
+Fluoride is a component of bones and teeth and is essential for the prevention of dental caries.
+Potassium is an important component of cells and body fluids that help regulate heart rate and blood pressure.

-• Peaches contain many health promoting flavonoid poly phenolic antioxidants such as lutein, zeaxanthin and beta cryptoxanthin.
-These compounds help act as protective scavengers against oxygen-derived free radicals and reactive oxygen species (ROS) that play a role in aging and various disease process.
+7. Peaches contain health promoting flavonoid poly phenolic antioxidants such as lutein, zeaxanthin, and ß-cryptoxanthin.
+These compounds help act as protective scavengers against oxygen-derived free radicals and reactive oxygen species (ROS) that play a role in aging and various disease processes.

 Energy 39 Kcal 2%